-The strange twist of Theorem 8 is that, in fact, it tells us nothing on the level set algorithm $A{LS}$ , which is obtained as a discretization of the model $M{LS}$ .
-Although we proved [40] that the limit $\lim{C\to\Omega} A{\nabla}(F \upharpoonright C, p)$ exists and is equal to $M{LS}(F,p)$ , there is no formal prove in the literature that, for appropriate functions F, the limit $\lim{C\to\Omega} A{LS}(F \upharpoonright C, p)$ exists or that it is equal to $M{LS}(F,p)$ .
-Although there are general results in the theory of differential equations indicating when a discretization of a differential equation converges to its continuous solution (in the $M{LS}$ case, the discrete approximation of the level set function, property (iv), can indeed converge to the continuous level set function), such convergence implies neither the existence of the limit $\lim{C\to\Omega} \mathbf{A}{\mathrm{LS}}(F \upharpoonright C, \mathbf{p})$ nor, even if it exists, that it is equal to the continuous object indicated by the limiting surface.
+The strange twist of Theorem 8 is that, in fact, it tells us nothing on the level set algorithm A{LS} , which is obtained as a discretization of the model M{LS} .
+Although we proved [40] that the limit $\lim{C\to\Omega} A{\nabla}(F \upharpoonright C, p)$ exists and is equal to $M{LS}(F, p)$, there is no formal prove in the literature that, for appropriate functions F, the limit $\lim{C\to\Omega} A{LS}(F \upharpoonright C, p)$ exists or that it is equal to $M{LS}(F, p)$.
+Although there are general results in the theory of differential equations indicating when a discretization of a differential equation converges to its continuous solution (in the M{LS} case, the discrete approximation of the level set function, property (iv), can indeed converge to the continuous level set function), such convergence implies neither the existence of the limit $\lim{C\to\Omega} A{LS}(F \upharpoonright C, p)$ nor, even if it exists, that it is equal to the continuous object indicated by the limiting surface.
 The story of other level sets algorithms is similar - there is a great ravine between their continuous, mathematical models and the associated discrete approximation algorithms, which should approximate the continuous models, but that are unknown (at least, theoretically) when they do so.

-10.8 Medical Image Examples
+11.8 Medical Image Examples

-The FC algorithms have been employed in segmenting medical Computed Tomography (CT), Magnetic Resonance Imaging (MRI), and ultrasound under various medical applications.
+The FC algorithms have been employed in segmenting medical CT, MR, and ultrasound images under various medical applications.
 They have also been used in non-medical image segmentation tasks.
 Our own application focus has been medical.
 These include:

-- Delineation of gray matter, white matter, Cerebrospinal Fluid (CSF), lesions, diseased parts of white matter, and parcellations of these entities in different anatomic and functional regions of the brain via multi-protocol MRI for studying the multiple sclerosis disease (Fig. 10.3) and in elderly subjects to study aging-related depression and dementia - Delineation of bone and soft tissue structures in CT images for craniomaxillofacial surgery planning (Fig. 10.4) - Separation of arteries and veins in Magnetic Resonance Angiography (MRA) images (Fig. 10.5) - Delineation of brain tumors in multi-protocol MRI (Fig. 10.6) - Delineation of upper airway and surrounding structures in MRI for studying pediatric Obstructive Sleep Apnea (OSA) (Fig. 10.7)
+- Delineation of gray matter, white matter, Cerebrospinal Fluid (CSF), lesions, diseased parts of white matter, and parcellations of these entities in different anatomic and functional regions of the brain via multi-protocol MR images for studying the multiple sclerosis disease (Fig. 11.3) and in elderly subjects to study aging related depression and dementia; - Delineation of bone and soft tissue structures in CT images for craniomaxillofacial surgery planning (Fig. 11.4); - Separation of arteries and veins in Magnetic Resonance Angiography (MRA) images (Fig. 11.5); - Delineation of brain tumors in multi-protocol MR images (Fig. 11.6);

-Fig. 10.3.
+Fig. 11.3.
 FC and AFC segmentation of brain images.
-Top: Cross-sectional brain image from visible woman data set, white and gray matter segmentations via vectorial scale-based FC, and proton density-weighted MRI; Bottom: T2-weighted MRI, white matter, gray matter, CSF and lesion segmentations via AFC
+Top: Cross-sectional brain image from visible woman data set, white and gray matter segmentations via vectorial scale-based FC, and proton density weighted MRI; Bottom: T2 weighted MRI, white matter, gray matter, CSF and lesion segmentations via AFC.